Home / Is climate change exacerbating AMR?

 The impact of increased flooding on human and animal health

-Prof Reid says that farm animals’ feed would also be affected by worsened flood events, leading to health problems for livestock and impacting farmers’ mental health too.
+Prof Reid says that farm animals’ feed would also be affected by more intense flood events, leading to health problems for livestock and impacting farmers’ mental health too.

 Increased moisture from flooding will reduce the availability of good quality fresh grasses and hays.
 Beyond spoilage, concerns also surround fungal growth and its impacts, as some fungal infections can lead to illness, and even death, in farm animals.